ChristopherL-STCU/ESignSite/documents-completed/README.md

 ## Deploying

+Run `ng lint` to verify there are not any code style issues.

 Run `ng test --single-run --code-coverage` to verify no code changes broke existing functionality.
 Then view coverage report in `coverage/`.

-Run `ng lint` to verify there are not any code style issues.
+Run `ng serve` in one terminal and `ng e2e` in another to verify the application still functions.

 Run `ng github-pages:deploy --base-href /ESignSite/documents-completed/` to deploy.